 Rani kept eating and getting stronger.
 Her fur continued to grow back.
 But the stronger she got, the more nervous she got.
 She adores other cats, but she is terrified of dogs and most people.
 She will even still hiss at us when we first approach her.
 But once we start petting her, she purrs and loves having her back and chin scratched.

-Rani needs a patient owner who will understand the rough start she has had to life and also has other feline friends for her to bond with.
+Rani needs a patient owner who will understand the rough start she has had to life and also would be willing to adopt her cagemate Jason.

 Your message has been sent to Central Indiana Foster Cats.